Dr. Tera Simmons

 Dean of Financial and Administrative Services

-Mr. Kevin McFry oversees an efficient operation of business and business-related functions.
+Kevin McFry oversees an efficient operation of business and business-related functions.
 He is responsible for Business Services, Auxiliary Services, Housekeeping, Maintenance, Financial Services and Safety and Security.

-Mr. McFry was named to his position at Gadsden State in May 2019.
+McFry was named to his position at Gadsden State in May 2019.
 Previously, he served as controller at Jacksonville State University, where he served in a number of accounting positions since 1998.
 During his career, he also worked in corporate, public and retail accounting in Calhoun County.

-Mr. McFry earned his Associate in Science in Business Administration from Gadsden State in 1985.
+McFry earned his Associate in Science in Business Administration from Gadsden State in 1985.
 He received a Bachelor of Science in Accounting and a Master of Business Administration from JSU.
 He is a certified public accountant in the state of Alabama and a member of the American Institute of Certified Public Accountants, Alabama Society of Certified Public Accountants and Alabama Association of College and University Business Officers.

-Mr. McFry serves on the board of directors for the Piedmont Health Care Authority and is the vice president of the Alabama Banner User Group.
+McFry serves on the board of directors for the Piedmont Health Care Authority and is the vice president of the Alabama Banner User Group.
 He is past president and past secretary/treasurer of the Alabama Association of College and University Business Officers.
 He is a graduate of the College Business Management Institute and Leadership Calhoun County.

 Dean of Academic Programs and Services

-Mr. Tim Smith
+Mr. Alan Smith

 Chief Information Officer

-Mr. Tim Smith oversees Information Technology Services at Gadsden State.
+Alan Wallace oversees Information Technology Services at Gadsden State.
 The department is responsible for supporting the appropriate information systems, technologies and services to serve the students and support the mission of Gadsden State.

 Dean of Health Sciences